jbosstools/jbosstools-website/_data/events/2012-EclipseCon-Europe.md

 location: Ludwigsburg, Germany
 url: http://www.eclipsecon.org/europe2012/
 ---
-Some team members will get to EclipseCon to talk about m2e-wtp, OpenShift, Forge, Tycho.
+Fred, Koen and Mickaël will go to EclipseCon to talk about m2e-wtp, Forge and Tycho.